Personal Statement Writing - A Complete Guide With Examples

 The topic of your personal statement is "you."
 You have to write all about yourself, your interests, your achievements, your goals, your ambition, your skills...but you need to do so openly and honestly.

 The person reviewing your application will have reviewed many personal statements before yours.
-He will know what honest writing is and what exaggeration and hyperbole is.
+He will know what honest writing is and what exaggeration and hyperbole are.

 Don't try to create a false image in the mind of your reader by adding superfluous details.
 Admission officers understand that you're a young person with limited life experience.
 Don't make yourself sound like something you're not.